17. Current opinions of Brexit

 Current attitudes to rejoining the EU

 There is a big difference between believing in hindsight that the Brexit vote was a mistake and wanting to rejoin the EU.
 However, help is at hand.
 In December 2021, UK in a Changing Europe (UKICE) in partnership with Redfield and Wilton Strategies launched a poll to track attitudes of the British electorate to Brexit.
+The latest poll was conducted in June 2024.
 The poll tracks how people feel about:

 • Re-joining the EU